voideditor/void/VOID_CODEBASE_GUIDE.md

 Most of Void's code lives in the folder `src/vs/workbench/contrib/void/`.

-The purpose of this document is to explain how Void works.
+The purpose of this document is to explain how Void's codebase works.
 If you want build instructions, see [Contributing](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).

 Each section below contains an overview of a core part of Void's sourcecode.
 You might want to scroll to find the item that's relevant to you.